apmlabs/ace-box/docs/custom-use-case.md

 Let's extend our initial Basic Dynatrace Observability use-case, by using more OOTB & custom roles

-13. Add dashboard & gitlab
+14. Add dashboard & gitlab

 _Coming soon..._

 <br>

-14. Create dt token & oauth token
+15. Create dt token & oauth token

 _Coming soon..._

 <br>

-15. Create DT configuration using Monaco, installing an App
+16. Create DT configuration using Monaco, installing an App

 _Coming soon..._

 <br>

-16. Extending it, shell script, use variables (what default variables are avaiblable, extra.vars from terraform), custom role
+17. Extending it, shell script, use variables (what default variables are avaiblable, extra.vars from terraform), custom role

+_Coming soon..._

+18. What are and how to use Ansible variables

 _Coming soon..._